-The proximity of a library of Hermetic Philosophy, the creation of Amsterdam businessman Joost Ritman, who decided to make his collection available to the public in 1984, was one of the reasons why a special chair of Hermetic Philosophy was established at the University of Amsterdam.
-The Bibliotheca Philosophica Hermetica (BPH) and the Centre for the History of Hermetic Philosophy have been collaborating closely since 2012, when their partnership was formally sealed, resulting in a number of collaborative enterprises, notably the Infinite Fire Webinar series hosted by the BPH’s website.
-The presence of a Hermetic library and a Hermetic Chair make Amsterdam a unique city to pursue the study of Hermetic philosophy and related currents and makes the city stand out as the ‘Hermetic capital of the world’.
-The BPH is located in the Embassy of the Free Mind at Keizersgracht 123, the renowned canal mansion “The House with the Heads”.
-It offers the opportunity to study the Hermetic tradition in the original home of 17th-century patrons of heretic and Hermetic thinkers.
+The proximity of a library of Hermetic Philosophy—the Bibliotheca Philosophia Hermetica (BPH), the creation of Amsterdam businessman Joost Ritman, who decided to make his collection of Hermetic and related books available to the public in 1984—was one of the reasons why a special chair of Hermetic Philosophy was established in Amsterdam.
+The BPH and the Centre for the History of Hermetic Philosophy have collaborated closely since 2012, when their partnership was formally sealed, resulting in a number of collaborative enterprises, notably the Infinite Fire Webinar series hosted by the BPH’s website.
+The presence of a Hermetic library and a Hermetic Chair make Amsterdam a unique city to pursue the study of Hermetic philosophy and related currents and makes the city stand out as the ‘Hermetic capital of the world.’
+The BPH is located in the Embassy of the Free Mind at Keizersgracht 123, the renowned canal mansion “The House with the Heads.”
+It offers the opportunity to study the Hermetic tradition in the original home of seventeenth-century patrons of Hermetic and heretical freethinkers.

-The Special Collections of the Amsterdam University Library is located just next door from Allard Pierson on Oude Turfmarkt.
-It houses the impressive material heritage of the University of Amsterdam and of the city itself.
-The collection started as the City Library of Amsterdam in 1575.
+The Allard Pierson (museum) on Oude Turfmarkt hosts the special collections of the Amsterdam University Library.
+It houses the impressive material heritage of the University of Amsterdam and of the city itself, in addition to a longstanding collection of books and artefacts related to esotericism, magic, alchemy, kabbalah.
+Finally, Allard Pierson is home to the state-owned part of the famous Ritman Collection of Hermetic books and literature.
+The history of the institution goes back to 1575, as the City Library of Amsterdam.
 Today it comprises over a thousand sub-collections of rare books, manuscripts, early modern prints, photographs, letters, maps, and much more.
 Among its focus areas are the cultural history of the middle ages and the early modern period, church and religious history, Jewish cultural history, cartography, and the history of the book trade.

-More than just a research library, the Special Collections frequently organize exhibitions, lectures and events that are open to the broader public.
+The Allard Pierson is more than just a research library, and frequently organizes exhibitions, lectures, and events that are open to the broader public.

-A network of libraries, archives, museums, and institutes of higher education provides Amsterdam with the perfect infrastructure for studying Western esotericism.
+A network of libraries, archives, museums, and institutes of higher education provides Amsterdam with the perfect infrastructure for studying Esotericism.
 Below are some useful links:

-Faculty of Humanities, UvA, Bibliotheca Philosophica Hermetica, Special Collections, University Library, Amsterdam Theosophical Library, Amsterdam University Library (18 locations), Amsterdam Public Library (26 locations), Amsterdam City Archives
+Faculty of Humanities, UvA, Bibliotheca Philosophica Hermetica, Special Collections, University Library, Amsterdam Theosophical Library, Amsterdam University Library (18 locations), Amsterdam Public Library (26 locations), Amsterdam City Archives, Vossius Collection, Leiden, Codices Vossiani Graeci et Miscellanei Online, Freemasonry Museum in the Hague concerning working on material in the Kloss Collection, Jewish Historical Museum, Comenius Museum, Naarden, Embassy of the Free Mind Online Catalogue